Ruth Ellis: Trial

-Ruth, in apparent shock, asked Gunnell, "Will you call the police, Clive?"
+Ellis, in apparent shock, asked Gunnell, "Will you call the police, Clive?"
 She was arrested immediately by an off-duty policeman, who heard her say, "I am guilty, I'm a little confused."
 Blakely's body was taken to hospital with multiple fatal wounds to the intestines, liver, lung, aorta and trachea.
 Originally taken in as evidence, the revolver is now in the Metropolitan Police's Crime Museum.

-At Hampstead police station, Ruth appeared to be calm and not obviously under the influence of drink or drugs.
-She made her first appearance at a magistrates' court on 11 April 1955, and was ordered to be held on remand.
-Ruth was twice examined by principal Medical Officer, M. R. Penry Williams, who failed to find evidence of mental illness; an electroencephalograph examination on 3 May found no abnormality.
+At Hampstead police station, Ellis appeared to be calm and not obviously under the influence of drink or other drugs.
+She made her first appearance at a magistrates' court the next day, 16 April, and was ordered to be held on remand.
+Ellis was twice examined by principal Medical Officer, M. R. Penry Williams, who failed to find evidence of mental illness; an electroencephalograph examination on 3 May found no abnormality.
 While on remand, Ruth was examined by psychiatrist Duncan Whittaker for the defence and by Alexander Dalzell on behalf of the Home Office.
 Neither found evidence of insanity.

-On 20 June 1955, Ruth appeared in the Number One Court at the Old Bailey, London, before Mr Justice Havers.
+On 20 June 1955, Ellis appeared in the Number One Court at the Old Bailey, London, before Mr Justice Havers.
 She was dressed in a black suit and white silk blouse with freshly bleached and coiffured blonde hair.
 Her defending counsel, Aubrey Melford Stevenson, supported by Sebag Shaw and Peter Rawlinson, expressed concern about her appearance (and dyed blonde hair) but she did not alter it to appear less striking.

-The only question put to Ruth by prosecutor Christmas Humphreys was, "When you fired the revolver at close range into the body of David Blakely, what did you intend to do?"; her answer was, "It's obvious when I shot him I intended to kill him."
+The only question put to Ellis by prosecutor Christmas Humphreys was, "When you fired the revolver at close range into the body of David Blakely, what did you intend to do?"; her answer was, "It's obvious when I shot him I intended to kill him."
 This reply guaranteed a guilty verdict and the mandatory death sentence.
 The jury took twenty minutes to convict her.